Kenneth R. Fletcher

 Mr. Fedewa has over 35 years of fiscal and executive management experience in state government.
-He is a former administrative Deputy Director for the Michigan Department of Natural Resources and Director of Budget, Finance and Administration for the Michigan Department of Environmental Quality, where he managed budgets exceeding $500 million and environmental bond programs of $1.5 billion.
-Prior to that, Trustee Fedewa served in the Michigan Legislature as a fiscal analyst responsible for the $11 billion annual State School Aid legislation that appropriates financial assistance to Michigan’s local K-12 school districts.
+He is a former Administrative Deputy Director for the Michigan Department of Natural Resources, and Director of Budget, Finance and Administration for the Michigan Department of Environmental Quality, where he managed budgets exceeding $500 million, and environmental bond programs of $1.5 billion.
+Prior to this, Trustee Fedewa served in the Michigan Legislature as a Fiscal Analyst responsible for the $11 billion annual State School Aid legislation that appropriates financial assistance to Michigan’s local K-12 school districts.
 He is also a former member of the Michigan Aeronautics Commission.

-- Revitalize our East Saginaw Hwy. commercial corridor
+- Revitalize the East Saginaw Highway commercial corridor

 - Promote job growth and encourage smart business development